saintsal/supershadowy/index.md

     *a [KERNEL](https://kernel.community)  adventure*

     [[demo]]
+        # Demo
         ![](images/demo.png)
         ⏰ 3-10 minutes

-        asdfjk
+        Think of demos as showing, rather than presenting.
+If a few friends popped by for 10 minutes, and you wanted to show them what you've done, what parts would skip to?

+        Remember to always start with what you're trying to figure out next.

+        The best demos are where you load up a bunch of tabs, or files -- where you normally work.

+        Even when things "go wrong" in live demos, that's a good thing here -- it exposes your setup and how you solve problems.
+This gets you useful feedback that you might not even think to ask for, and you can always demo again next time.

     [[clinic]]
         ![](images/clinic.png)
+        # Clinic
-        ⏰ 5-15 minutes
+        ⏰ 5-15 minutes total (15 minutes hard max)

+        ### Your "symptoms"  ⏰ 1 minute
+        Start with a question, or any "symptoms" that are on your mind.

+        ### Find your diagnoser ⏰ 1-3 minutes
+        Ideally, you have an idea of who you'd like to help you, and may have even asked them beforehand.

+        If not, ask people from the audience to share a one-liner of what experience they have (in chat or voice, but keep it short)

+        Even someone is only a few steps ahead of you, or have a different approach than you'd like, Clinics work great to open new doors.

+        Then pick someone and start.

+        (If there's really nobody suitable, then switch to a basic [demo](#demo).)

+        ### The Diagnosis ⏰ 10-15 minutes

-        Do a screenshare with a helper who treats you like an apprentice.
+        Do a screenshare, and ask your helper to treat you like an apprentice.

-        Let them ask questions, coach you or pair up with you to get something fixed.
+        Let them ask questions, and to coach you.

+        You might even get to work together, pairing up to try something or fix something.

+        User the time contraint to help focus on something specific.

+        Keep in mind, you'll also learn more from the group feedback session afterwards.

     [[interview]]
+        # Interview

         ![](images/interview.png)
         ⏰ 10-15 minutes

-         Like a fireside chat, exceptt everyone in the room can act as your interviewer.
-A few rules:
+         Like a fireside chat, except everyone in the room can act as your interviewer.

+         To allow everyone a chance but also avoid shallow Q&A, there are a few special rules:

          - Everyone keeps their mic off.
          - Raise your hand to join as an interviewer.
          - Only 2 interviewers at a time.
          - When a third interviewer raises their hand, one of the current interviewers must step down by turning off their mic.
 Then the person waiting can turn their mic on.

+         (If nobody steps down within 30 seconds, the person with their hand raised turns on their mic, and asks a specific interviewer for "their chair".)

+         Even if an interviewer steps down, they can always rejoin later by raising their hand again.

-        #### Alternative for large groups for high-profile presenters: Tag Team Interview
+        #### Tag Team Interviews - for large groups for high-profile presenters

+        Sometimes, it doesn't make sense to allow anyone to join the stage.

-        - Select 2 or 3 interviewers in advance, choosing a diverse range of interviewers who:
+        In these cases, select 2 or 3 interviewers in advance, choosing a diverse range of interviewers who have different challenges, and can represent the range of backgrounds in the audience. (ie beginner, advanced, indie, large org)

-             - have current challenges
-             - those challenges represent the main constituents in the group
+        If specific topics come up, hey can also appoint specific people from the audience to temporarily join as interviewers.

     [[ideastorm]]